aschet/x3p/README.md

 find_package(iso5436_2_xml REQUIRED)
 target_link_libraries([target] PRIVATE OPENGPS::iso5436_2_xml)
 ```
-## Matlab X3PToolbox
+## MATLAB X3PToolbox

-You need to install Matlab and register the Visual Studio 2022 C++ compiler within Matlab by running `mex -setup` in the command window before building.
-During the CMake configuration, set the `BUILD_MATLAB_TOOLBOX` option to on.
-An additional package is created which contains the toolbox in the directory `X3PToolbox` together with some documentation and test scripts.
+During the CMake configuration, set the `BUILD_MATLAB_TOOLBOX` option to on to build the MATLAB wrapper.
+An additional package will be created which contains the toolbox in the directory `X3PToolbox` together with some documentation and test scripts.
+On Linux it might be required to set the `Matlab_ROOT` variable so that CMake is able to detect your MATLAB installation e.g. `Matlab_ROOT=/usr/local/MATLAB/R2024a`.